-We are committed to resolving ASB and Hate Incidents/Crime; however, we understand we may not have sufficient evidence or feel it is appropriate to take further action.
+We are committed to resolving ASB and hate crime.
+However, we understand we may not have sufficient evidence or feel it is appropriate to take further action.

 If a customer is dissatisfied about how a case is progressing or the outcome of a case, there are several options available to customers: